id-Software/DOOM-3-BFG/README.md

 ---
 # Known Issues <a name="issues"></a>

-* Some lights cause shadow acne with shadow mapping
+* Some lights cause shadow acne with shadow mapping or look off ("Peter panning" problem).
-* Some shadows might almost disappear due to the shadow filtering or look off ("Peter panning" problem)
+* Some shadows in the original campaigns might almost disappear due to bad light properties like light center near outside of the bounding box.
+This has been partially fixed by patching those light entities.

 ---
 # Bug Reports <a name="reports"></a>